citp/privacy-policy-historical/s/so/sou/southwest.com.md

 Click 'n Save e-mail Updates/My Southwest Offers | Weekly updates on special offers and promotions. | [Subscribe](https://web.archive.org/email/) | [Unsubscribe](https://web.archive.org/email/emailUnsubscribe.html)
 Rapid Rewards e-mail Updates | Rapid Rewards news and offers for Members only | [Subscribe](https://web.archive.org/rapid_rewards/rremail/rremailSubscribe.html) | [Unsubscribe](https://web.archive.org/rapid_rewards/rremail/rremailUnsubscribe.html)

-We also provide you with the option of subscribing to our Click ‘n Save e-mail updates without establishing a MySouthwest account.
-If you are no longer interested in receiving Click ‘n Save e-mails and you do not have a MySouthwest account, you may unsubscribe from the service by clicking on the unsubscribe link above.
+We also provide you with the option of subscribing to our Click ‘n Save e-mail updates without establishing a MySouthwest® account.
+If you are no longer interested in receiving Click ‘n Save e-mails and you do not have a MySouthwest® account, you may unsubscribe from the service by clicking on the unsubscribe link above.

 _**Other e-Mail Communication**_